williamlines/CV/README.md

 ## Hobbies

-- Building and upgrading my own PC.
+- :computer: I have Built and been upgrading my own PC for a number of years!
 - :bike: I enjoy Mountain biking, and make sure I visit Bike Park Wales a few times a year
-- Hiking
+- 🥾 Love going on long walks, have two hikes planned for the summer!